jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/01/opinion/spiritualism-cassadaga-florida.html.html.md

 **X. START BELIEVING THE STORIES**

-The Rev. Lori Carter was the camp’s volunteer P.R. director and had been my invisible guide over these last three days in Cassadaga.
+Lori Carter was the camp’s volunteer P.R. director and a medium, and had been my invisible guide over these last three days in Cassadaga.
 She lived steps away from the bookstore, on the first floor of Harmony Hall.
 I had scheduled a reading with her, and was planning to ask her to bless a deck of tarot cards I had bought recently.
 I asked her if she had any experience with them, and she told me that she kept a deck in her car for personal use, but that the certified psychics of Cassadaga were trained not to need tools.